yahiakala/routing/docs/routes/index.md

 `before_load`
 : Called before the route is matched.
 This method can raise a `Redirect` exception to redirect to a different route.
 By default this returns `None`.

-`loader_deps`
-: Caching is determined by the `path` and the dictionary returned by the `loader_deps` method.
-If there is no `loader_deps` method, then any two routes with the same `path` are considered to be the same route.
-By default this returns an empty dictionary.

-`loader`
-: Called when the route is matched.
-The return value will be available in the `data` property of the `RoutingContext` instance.
-By default this returns `None`.

-`meta`
-: should return a dictionary with the `title` and `description` of the page.
-This will be used to update the meta tags and the title of the page.
-By default this returns the original title and description.

 `parse_query`
 : should return a dictionary of query parameters.
 By default this returns the original query parameters.

 `parse_params`
 : should return a dictionary of path parameters.
 By default this returns the original path parameters.

+`meta`
+: should return a dictionary with the `title` and `description` of the page.
+This will be used to update the meta tags and the title of the page.
+By default this returns the original title and description.

+`loader`
+: Called when the route is matched.
+The return value will be available in the `data` property of the `RoutingContext` instance.
+By default this returns `None`.

+`cache_deps`
+: Caching is determined by the `path` and the return value of the `cache_deps` method.
+The default implementation returns the `query` dictionary.
+That is, a route with the same `path` and `query` will be considered to be the same route.
+And routes with different `query` will be considered to be different routes.

 ## Not Found Form